 banana and the Sha1 hash of it is

-The null-resource is set to be the ticket itself.
-The null-resource is the initial resource, the default shown when no other resources are available.
-Null-resources are typically used for revealable NFTs, and these come in very handy in this scenario.
+The null-asset is set to be the ticket itself.
+The null-asset is the initial asset, the default shown when no other assets are available.
+Null-assets are typically used for revealable NFTs, and these come in very handy in this scenario.

 The user shows up at the door of the event, and displays the NFT QR code.